afterxleep/danielbernal.co/_posts/2022-10-12-tools-wont-make-you-better.md

 I moved this out of [WordPress](https://wordpress.org).
 It has too many moving parts for my needs and the amount of content I put online.

-Since I don't need fancy templates, plugins, databases, comments, stats, a store, and much less dealing with security updates, backups, and hosting providers, I wanted to try a static solution.
+Since I don't need fancy templates, plugins, databases, comments, stats, a store, and much less dealing with security updates, backups, and hosting providers, I wanted to try a static solution.<!-- more -->

 It made a lot of sense.
-I could host it on Github pages and <!-- more -->forget about security or hosting providers, and my posts would live in beautiful, clean markdown files.
+I could host it on Github pages and forget about security or hosting providers, and my posts would live in beautiful, clean markdown files.

 It took me a couple of hours to set up [Jekyll](https://jekyllrb.com), import a few posts, migrate my WordPress template, and connect the domain.
 Pretty cheap for a super-fast, highly reliable, pure HTML blog, right?